Tapir-Elithril/Notebook/docs/sp25/db/note.md

 union/intersect/except(minus) all -- Multiset
 (select course_id from section where sem = 'Spring' and year = 2010)
 ```
-a.
-Find each customer who has an account at every branch located in “Brook-
-lyn”.

-b.
-Find the total sum of all loan amounts in the bank.

-c.
-Find the names of all branches that have assets greater than those of at
-least one branch located in “Brooklyn”.
 ### 3.4 Aggregate Function
 avg,min,max,sum(null = 0),count
 ```sql